After a 15-year hiatus, a new Skate game is coming in 2025

 EA announced the sequel with some new pre-alpha footage of pure shredding.

-Skateboarding games have been going through another golden age the past couple of years with contributions like and .
-And now new entry in one of the most beloved skateboarding franchises just moved one step closer to getting a release date.
+Skateboarding games have been going through another golden age the past couple of years with contributions like Devolver’s surrealist skater Skate Story and Phantom Coast Games’ roguelite shredder Helskate.
+And now a new entry in one of the most beloved skateboarding franchises just moved one step closer to getting a release date.

-EA announced plans for an early access release for a new Skate — simply titled skate. (lower case, with a period) —game next year on .
-The update also includes some pre-alpha footage of the new game that’s currently being playtested for consoles and .
+EA announced plans for an early access release for a new Skate — simply titled skate. (lower case, with a period) —game next year on the game’s official X account.
+The update also includes some pre-alpha footage of the new game that’s currently being playtested for consoles and the franchise’s first PC release through Steam.

 we're incredibly stoked to announce that skate. will be launching in Early Access in 2025. we'll share more details on what to expect in the coming months. pic.twitter.com/ZbFL3WycWu